The POGIL Project Steering Committee

 The Steering Committee (SC) is a leadership team that provides direction and definition to the goals of The POGIL Project.
 Members are experienced enough with The POGIL Project to be well informed about the direction of The POGIL Project as outlined in the Strategic Plan and are proficient POGIL practitioners.
 SC members serve as ambassadors for The POGIL Project and help guide the vision for the future of The Project, including fostering the next generation of leadership.
 The SC strives to maintain a diverse membership that is representative of the POGIL community it serves.

-The composition of the SC includes nine POGIL practitioners from a diversity of levels, disciplines, and institutions who serve staggered, three-year terms.
+The composition of the SC includes POGIL practitioners from a diversity of levels, disciplines, and institutions who serve staggered, three-year terms.
 The executive director, the associate director, and other office professional staff also regularly participate in SC meetings.
-Three new members are selected via an application and recommendation process each fall and begin their terms of service at the POGIL National Meeting (PNM) in June.
+Two new members are selected via an application and recommendation process each fall and begin their terms of service at the POGIL National Meeting (PNM) in June.
 Their terms end three years later at the conclusion of the PNM.
 Thus, the terms of service require attendance at four consecutive PNMs.
 SC members are eligible to serve again after two years off the committee.

 The SC has two in-person meetings each year: at the PNM (pre- and post-) and a weekend meeting in Philadelphia in the fall.
 The POGIL Project covers travel expenses for these two meetings (including sub coverage for secondary instructors) and also pays a stipend during the years of SC service.
 In between these meetings, monthly videoconference calls are held.